neighborland/cache_rocket/README.md

 ## Why do I need this?

+To improve fragment caching efficiency in Rails by only caching the things that change.
-To squeeze the last drop out of server-side HTML caching in Rails.
-Use this only after you have configured as much in-memory caching as possible using standard techniques such as Russian Doll caching.
+Use this gem after you have configured as much in-memory caching as possible using standard techniques such as Russian Doll caching.

 ## Install